Good Earth Farm | ![]() |

 delicious.
 Unfortunately, Juliet seed was not available in 2021.
 We had some

 demand was very high!
 It is a great tomato!
-We are happy that Juliet seed is
+We are happy that Juliet seed was

-back this year (2022) and we can offer it in both
+available last year and this year, and we can again offer it in both six-packs

-six-packs and 4? pots.
-If you like saladette tomatoes like Juliet, and like the
+If you like saladette tomatoes like Juliet, and like the sweetness

-sweetness of orange tomatoes, then give Clementine (OG) a try.
+of orange tomatoes, then please give Clementine (OG) a try.
+We

-snack food, one of those tomatoes that every day you will stop to munch on
+is an excellent snack food, one of those tomatoes that every day you will stop

 Grape